skypjack/entt/README.md

 the most up-to-date project and also covers a certain number of libraries.
 I can't say exactly whether `EnTT` is used correctly or not.
 However, even if used poorly, it should still give the reader an idea of where it's going to operate.

-The choice to use `EnTT` should be based on its carefully designed API, its set of features and the general performance, **not** because some single benchmark shows it to be the fastest tool available.

-In the future I'll likely try to get even better performance while still adding new features, mainly for fun.<br/>
-If you want to contribute and/or have suggestions, feel free to make a PR or open an issue to discuss your idea.

 # Integration